aterrien/forp-PHP-profiler/README.md

 # Introduction #

-forp is a lightweight PHP extension which provides CPU and memory profiling datas.
+forp is a lightweight PHP extension which provides duration and memory profiling datas. forp is non intrusive, it provides PHP annotations to complete its work.

 ## PHP functions ##
 - forp_start(<flags>) : start forp collector